Overview

 Nice combination of two routes, running on the first six pitches of Haddad, a common short crux at the start of the seventh pitch, then running on the last part of Omerta.

-6 – From the top of the detached pinnacle a very hard and overhanging move leads to the main face; climb slantaway toward right over smooth rock.
-6c (6b+, A0).
+L6 – From the top of the detached pinnacle a hard and overhanging move leads to the main face; climb slantaway toward right over smooth rock.
+6c (6b+, A0)

-Bavella range is a wild group situated inside a Regional Park.
+Bavella Massif is really a fantastic world, a preserved milieu situated inside a Regional Park Parc Naturel Régional de Corse - Parcu di Corsica.
 Free camping and bivouac are not allowed.
 Fires are strictly forbidden.
-Maximum care is required to preserve this extraordinary environment.
+Maximum care is required to keep for the future this extraordinary environment.

 ZONZA